 These photos are of the Blue Painting called So It’s You.
 I made it in the hot summer of 2018.
-It was a record breaking heatwave of a summer.
+It was a record-breaking heatwave of summer.
 Sweltering by all accounts.
 I live on the Isle of Wight.
 Surrounded by the sea, so this felt like the best and coolest place to be.

 Entering a huge bright space